timchurches/g2d2t/README.md

-# a2d2g
+# anzctr2d2g

-_a2d2g_ is a contraction of "ANZCTR-to-drugs-genes", where ANZCTR isthe acronym for the Australian New Zealand Clinical Trials Registry.
+_anzctr2d2g_ is a contraction of "ANZCTR-to-drugs-to-genes", where ANZCTR is the acronym for the Australian New Zealand Clinical Trials Registry.